Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: Summary and conclusions

+The average transverse momentum and initial temperature increase with the increase of event centrality, collision energy, and particle mass.
+With the increase of projectile size in the case of using the same target nucleus, the two quantities and main parameters (kinetic freeze-out temperature and transverse flow velocity) do not change obviously.
+This confirms the maximum size dependent effect, which states that the main parameters such as the kinetic freeze-out temperature and transverse flow velocity are mainly determined by the heaviest nucleus from proton-nucleus to nucleus-nucleus collisions.

+The present work also confirms the multiple kinetic freeze-out scenario if we use the detailed analysis.
+Although the chemical freeze-out is single scenario in the traditional statistical thermal model, there is also two-scenario of chemical freeze-out studied in literature.
+The present work shows that the kinetic freeze-out is possibly particle mass dependent, which show an increase of kinetic freeze-out temperature with the increase of particle mass.
+If the influence of resonances can be measured in experiments in detail, the multiple kinetic freeze-out scenario is expected to strengthen further. \\ \\ {\bf Acknowledgments}

 This work was supported by the National Natural Science Foundation of China under Grant Nos.
-11575103 and 11747319, the Shanxi Provincial Natural Science Foundation under Grant No. 201701D121005, and the Fund for Shanxi ``1331 Project" Key Subjects Construction.
+11575103 and 11947418, the Chinese Government Scholarship (China Scholarship Council), the Scientific and Technological Innovation Programs of Higher Education Institutions in Shanxi (STIP) under Grant No. 201802017, the Shanxi Provincial Natural Science Foundation under Grant No. 201901D111043, and the Fund for Shanxi ``1331 Project" Key Subjects Construction. \\ \\ {\bf Data availability}